 According to the Chief, after the termination, two additional prior alleged falsehoods surfaced.
-These were the September 18, 2016, "accelerated June 25, me" and 2017. house situations.
-The [H]Chief asked for an Internal Affairs investigation of these two situations.
+These were the September 18, 2016, [11] "accelerated at me" and June 25, 2017, J house situations.
+The Chief asked for an Internal Affairs investigation of these two situations.
 She did not participate in these investigations.
 Grievant was no longer an employee at that time.
 Notice was given to Grievant.
 The Employer provided the same due process and KPSOA rights to Grievant as to incumbent employees.
 Grievant and the KPSOA were told this.
 The investigation continued.
 When it was completed, the Chief received the investigation files.
 There was a Pre-Determination Hearing on August 13, 2019.
 Grievant did not attend.
 The KPSOA President attended.
 The Chief determined that these two situations were dischargeable events.
 A consolidated Determination was issued on August 15, 2019, in these two cases.
 The Chief testified "I cannot have an Officer who lies."
-"An Officer who lies is no good to me.'
+"An Officer who lies is no good to me."

-CONTENTIONS OF THE PARTIES
+CONTENTIONS OF THE PARTIES a.

-a.
 For the Employer